-May 5th Festival is the festival happening on May 5th of the lunar calendar every year in East Asian countries like China, Vietnam, Japan and Korea.
-The customs of countries have common and unique points.
+The May 5th Festival is the festival happening on May 5th of the lunar calendar every year in the countries of the East Asian Cultural Region like China, Vietnam, Japan and Korea.
+The customs of the countries have common and unique points.

 May 5th Festival in China